Skip to main content

 In North Carolina, the owners who contact us are usually dealing with the same underlying pattern: a purchase tied to travel, followed by rising annual obligations, followed by the realization that the ownership is much harder to unwind than the sales room suggested.
 The common brands we see most in this market include Wyndham, Bluegreen Vacations, Marriott Vacation Club.

-That is why the local page should not stop at the 5 calendar day rescission window.
+That is why you should not stop at the 5 calendar day rescission window.
 For most owners, the immediate task is to preserve the purchase file, document what was promised, and create a clear written record before the facts get harder to prove months or years later.

 North Carolina timeshare cancellation and disclosure rules